savq/paq-nvim/README.md

 **NOTICE:**
 Calling the `paq` function per package is deprecated.
-Users should now pass a list to the `'paq'` module instead.
+Users should now pass a list to the `"paq"` module instead.

 ## Commands